leighshepperson/stubr/README.md

 ## Philosopy

-In Elixir, you should aim to write pure functions that don't affect the state of the system.
+In Elixir, you should aim to write pure functions.
 However, this is easier said than done.
-For example, sometimes you need to make calls to external API’s or modify databases and these actions can lead to side effects.
+For example, sometimes you need to write functions that post to external API’s or write functions that mutate JSON data-stores.
+Since these actions generally lead to side effects, it makes it harder to unit test them.

 One of the ways to get around this is by using a mocking framework that allows you to test expectations.
 For example, you might create a mock of a repository and then write a test that checks if it calls a save function along the way.
 Essentially, you're testing a side effect of the system, and this is something you should avoid in functional languages.